franklinesquivel/timeslots-booker/README.md

-# timeslots-booker
+# Time Slots Booker
-A fullstack set of applications that allows users to book timeslots based on local and Google Calendar availablity.
+A fullstack set of applications that allows users to book timeslots based on local and Google Calendar availability.